One-Shot Action Recognition via Multi-Scale Spatial-Temporal Skeleton Matching: Introduction

 We propose to capture spatial-temporal features by leveraging spatial structures and temporal orders of skeleton sequences as illustrated in Fig.~\ref{fig:framework compare}.
-Inspired by the theory of optimal transport~\cite{cuturi2013sinkhorn,villani2009optimal}, we measure the semantic relevance of two skeleton sequences by computing an optimal matching flow between their feature maps.
-Specifically, we adopt Earth Mover's Distance (EMD)~\cite{rubner2000earth} as the optimal matching metric for acquiring the optimal matching flow, where EMD maximizes the impact of relevant joints and minimizes the effect of irrelevant joints between two skeleton sequences.
-In addition, we model skeleton sequences at multiple spatial scales (joint-scale, part-scale, and limb-scale) and temporal scales as illustrated in Fig.~\ref{fig:pooling}, and perform multi-scale matching to capture scale-wise skeleton semantic relevance by using EMD.
+Inspired by the theory of optimal transport~\cite{cuturi2013sinkhorn,villani2009optimal}, we measure the semantic relevance of two skeleton sequences by computing an optimal matching flow between their feature maps. {Specifically, we adopt Earth Mover's Distance (EMD)~\cite{rubner2000earth} as the optimal matching metric for acquiring the optimal matching flow.
+EMD is the metric for computing the distance between two representations, enabling us to determine the similarity between the feature representations of two skeleton samples.
+In our one-shot skeleton action recognition scenario, given the distances between all skeleton joint pairs, EMD maximizes the impact of relevant joints and minimizes the effect of irrelevant joints between two skeleton sequences.} In addition, we model skeleton sequences at multiple spatial scales (joint-scale, part-scale, and limb-scale) and temporal scales as illustrated in Fig.~\ref{fig:pooling}, and perform multi-scale matching to capture scale-wise skeleton semantic relevance by using EMD.
 Further, human action could be performed with different motion magnitudes and motion paces, e.g., `hand waving' may be performed by hand (joint-level), forearm (part-level), or the whole arm (limb-level) at different paces.
 We thus design cross-scale matching that learns semantic relevance by measuring feature consistency across spatial and temporal scales.

 The contributions of this work are threefold. \textit{First}, we formulate one-shot skeleton action recognition as an optimal matching problem and design an effective network framework for one-shot skeleton action recognition. \textit{Second,}, we propose a multi-scale matching strategy that can capture scale-wise skeleton semantic relevance at multiple spatial and temporal scales.
 On top of that, we design a novel cross-scale matching scheme that can model the within-class variation of human actions in motion magnitudes and motion paces.
 To the best of our knowledge, this is the first work that exploits multi-scale representations and cross-scale matching to capture multi-scale skeleton semantic relevance and maintain consistency across motion scales in one-shot skeleton action recognition. \textit{Third,} extensive experiments on three public datasets (NTU RGB+D, NTU RGB+D 120, and PKU-MMD) show that our method outperforms the state-of-the-art consistently by large margins.